communications-mining

 Note:

-If you want to follow this part of the tutorial using a different labeled dataset, you should make sure that it's sufficiently labeled.
-In particular, a dataset with only a few labeled examples will produce a model that won't return predictions for the majority of comments.
+If you want to follow this part of the tutorial using a different annotated dataset, you should make sure that it's sufficiently annotated.
+In particular, a dataset with only a few annotated examples will produce a model that won't return predictions for the majority of comments.

 Figure 11.
 Pin the model version by clicking on the "Save" toggle